McIntosh Loudspeaker Division Part 2

 The New Acoustics Laboratory

-Meanwhile, work began on Plant 4, just in front of the main plant.
+Meanwhile, work begins on Plant 4, just in front of the main plant.
 It was previously used for printed circuit board assembly and customer service.
 Prior to that, it was a privately owned bowling alley called Lucky Lanes.
-It had then purchased by McIntosh.
-Mr. McIntosh donated the alleys and automatic pin setters to Houghton College located in Upstate New York.
-This was a major alteration to the building.
+It was then purchased by McIntosh.
+Mr. McIntosh donats the alleys and automatic pin setters to Houghton College located in Upstate New York.
+This is a major alteration to the building.
 In the picture, a new double door is being installed.
-The clear panels were made of thick polycarbonate that was much stronger than glass.
+The clear panels in the entrance doors are made of thick polycarbonate that is much stronger than glass.

-This was to be the new listening room.
-It was a larger but correctly proportioned, measuring 21'-6" by 26'-6" and 8'-6" high.
-Construction was the same as in the plant 5 listening room.
-The walls defining the listening room were again concrete block.
-2X4’s were spaced away from the wall by half an inch and the space between the 16 inch centers was filled with fiberglass insulation.
-The walls were then covered with a vinyl clad sheet rock called Durosan.
-This allowed the walls to move at low frequencies and absorb some of the low frequency resonances, much like a typical home construction.
-A durable carpet without rubber backing was cemented directly to the floor.
+This is to be the new listening room.
+It is a larger but correctly proportioned room measuring 21'-6" by 26'-6" and 8'-6" high.
+Construction ias the same as in the plant 5 listening room.
+The walls defining the listening room are again concrete block.
+2X4’s are spaced away from the wall by half an inch and the space between the 16 inch centers is filled with fiberglass insulation.
+The walls are then covered with a vinyl clad sheet rock called Durosan.
+This allows the walls to move at low frequencies and absorb some of the low frequency resonances, much like a typical home construction.
+A durable carpet without rubber backing is cemented directly to the floor.

-In October, plant 4 alterations were completed and the acoustics lab was moved from Hillcrest to the rear two thirds of the building.
+In October, plant 4 alterations are completed and the acoustics lab is moved from Hillcrest to the rear two thirds of the building.
 The view is looking west.
 The main plant is at the left.
 An addition to the main plant (center) can be seen in the background.
-A couple of years later, I purchased 12 acres of the wooded hill, known as High Acres, shown just above the addition.
-This woods was where I used to spend my lunch time almost every day, summer or winter, rain, snow or sunshine.
-The hike to the top and beyond was good exercise after sitting at a desk much of the day.
-Over the years, I found many interesting plants and fossils.
-I also took lots of pictures.
+A couple of years later, I purchas 12 acres of the wooded hill, known as High Acres, shown just above the addition.
+This woods is where I used to spend my lunch time almost every day, summer or winter, rain, snow or sunshine.
+The hike to the top and beyond is good exercise after sitting at a desk much of the day.
+Over the years, I find many interesting plants and fossils.
+I also take lots of pictures.

-I was very proud and happy with our new acoustics lab.
-It was indeed a dream come true for what I had wanted most of my life—the means to satisfy my dedication for creating better sound.
-It had all of the equipment that Carl and I needed to gain even more knowledge of the real world and the truth about acoustics and loudspeakers.
-We made good use of it.
+I am very proud and happy with our new acoustics lab.
+It is indeed a dream come true for what I had wanted most of my life—the means to satisfy my dedication for creating better sound.
+It has all of the equipment that Carl and I need to gain even more knowledge of the real world and the truth about acoustics and loudspeakers.
+We make good use of it.

 Here I am in my office at my work table.
-I preferred an incandescent, adjustable lamp for fine work.
-That was one of my art creations on the blue wall titled “Labels”and under it was a picture taken in my woods.
-I had a heater under the table as it got cold in the winter.
-On the rear wall is a print by John Pitre called “Restrictions.”
-My main desk was on the other side of the office.
+I prefer an incandescent, adjustable lamp for fine work.
+That is one of my art creations on the blue wall titled “Labels” and under it is a picture taken in my woods.
+I have a heater under the table as it gets cold in the winter.”
+My main desk is on the other side of the office.

-Very soon after moving to the new lab, we found the floor-to-ceiling reflections were very unacceptable, despite the carpet.
-The addition of acoustic tile on the ceiling eliminated this problem.
-An important addition to the listening room was the curtain installed along one of the long walls.
-It was made of pleated black grille cloth and was about 3 feet from the wall.
-With track lights shining on it, speaker systems could not be seen through it.
-The high frequency attenuation was negligible.
-We could do blind listening tests without knowing which speaker was playing.
-It was also useful for visitor demonstrations.
+Very soon after moving to the new lab, we find the floor-to-ceiling reflections in the listening room are very unacceptable, despite the carpet.
+The addition of acoustic tile on the ceiling eliminates this problem.
+An important addition to the listening room is the curtain installed along one of the long walls.
+It ias made of pleated black grille cloth and is about 3 feet from the wall.
+With track lights shining on it, speaker systems cannot be seen through it.
+The high frequency attenuation is negligible.
+We can do blind listening tests without knowing which speaker is playing.
+It is also useful for visitor demonstrations.

 The Anechoic Chamber